bencodezen/go-blog/source/_posts/book-review-level-up-review-2.md

 31. Life and Death by Ko &amp; Next Move
 32. Opening Sample 8
 33. Level Test
-[/expand]

-[expand title="Synopsis" trigclass="expandTitle" expanded="true"]
+### Synopsis

 1. A very thorough review of the last five volumes of Level Up.

 2. The game samples are starting to be rather complicated.

 3. Continues to live up to the quality of problems and content you come to expect of the series.
-[/expand]

-[expand title="Before I Read This Book..." trigclass="expandTitle"]
+### Before I Read This Book...

 **My Abilities**

 *   A mid to high SDK (single digit kyu) kyu who has read his fair share of go books and has a pretty strong foundation in the basics and teaching go.

 **My Perspective**

 *   Towards the end of the series, I noticed that I am actually starting to make mistakes here and there.
 So I'm going to try and take this a little slower in hopes of not making any mistakes.
-[/expand]

-[expand title="My Review" trigclass="expandTitle" expanded="true"]
+### My Review

 **What did I enjoy about the book?**

 *   Spends quite a bit of time talking about go etiquette and one's mindset/attitude when playing go.
 *   Extremely thoroughly reviews the material you learned from Level Up 5 - 10.
 *   The Next Moves problems also took a step up in difficult and complication.
 In fact, there were quite a few times where I was a little lost as to which was the correct answer.

 **What did I gain from reading this book?**

 *   Further realization of how, even at the what they consider DDK level, there are still holes in my reading abilities.
 *   Reinforced understanding of the josekis that they have taught thus far.
 *   Polished reading ability and improved analysis speed.

 **What style of teaching does the book use?**

 *   Curriculum Style